FAQs About Caddo Lake Cabins on Caddo Lake

-A.There is a Family Dollar 5 miles away, in Karnack, for staples.
+A.There is a small convenience store in Uncertain, the Caddo Outpost, for staples; Family Dollar is 5 miles away, in Karnack, for a wider variety.
 The nearest large grocery store is in Marshall, about 20 minutes away.
 There is a Kroger, a Walmart, a Super 1, and a Brookshire’s there.

 There is also a small Brookshire’s in Jefferson, and a Walmart in Atlanta, Tx (about 30 miles north).

 A. There are places to eat in Uncertain, but days and hours are variable.
-Caddo Outpost (small store at the corner of 2198 and Cypress Drive) has breakfast sandwiches and BBQ “brown cows”; River Bend Restaurant is 25% open for lunch and dinner Sat.-Sun. and Big Pines Lodge is, too, but both have take out.
-A pizza place, Laffy Happy, in Karnack delivers pizza, wings, etc. (good pizza, too).
-However, most close on Monday and Tuesday in Uncertain, so you’ll need to call to see if a place is open, go to Jefferson or Marshall on those days, or grab a sandwich in the cabin.
+Caddo Outpost (small store at the corner of 2198 and Cypress Drive) has breakfast sandwiches, lunches and BBQ “brown cows”; Big Pines Lodge (dinner) and Shady Glade (breakfast and lunch) are open Friday-Sunday.
+The local bar, the Lighthouse, has take-out if you don't want to eat dinner in a real bar.
+However, some close on Monday and Tuesday around Uncertain, so you’ll need to call to see if a place is open, go to Jefferson or Marshall on those days, or grab a sandwich in the cabin.

 We are NOT affiliated with AirBnB.
 We are located in Uncertain, Texas.
 We do NOT have an on-line Calendar.
 Please call for availability.